Our Favorite Deck and Patio Shade Ideas

 Another option is shade cloth, a mesh outdoor fabric that allows a certain percentage of sunlight through — from 10 to 50 percent — but is not waterproof.
 Shade cloth allows you to grow plants underneath the pergola.
 Speaking of plants, pergolas are a perfect structure for growing grapevines and other perennial vines, providing a natural look.

 Awnings may seem like a trip down memory lane — a quaint reminder of Grandma’s outdoor window treatments — but the newer retractable awnings are a different story.
 They offer bright, welcoming colors and designs, as well as ample coverage for patios and decks.
 Moreover, they are easy to operate, either manually or motorized.
 Most attach to a structure such as a house or garage, although freestanding models are also available.

 Although the word “cabana” makes one think of thatched-roof changing rooms on a beach, cabana also refers to portable recreational structures.
 Think of a canopy with a fabric top and floor-to-ceiling side curtains on three sides.
-Cabanas are well suited for shading sectionals, daybeds and even hot tubs.
+Cabanas are well suited for shading sectionals, daybeds, and even hot tubs.

 One of the best shade-producing structures is also the most natural: trees.
 No support needed.
 Just plant them and forget them.

 Well, not exactly.
 You need to plant the tree in the right spot.
 Look at its mature size and plan accordingly.
 Keep trees with a mature height under 25 feet at least eight feet from the house; plant trees larger than that at least 15 feet away.
-Deciduous trees (those that lose their leaves in the fall) make the best shade trees.
+Deciduous trees (trees that lose their leaves in the fall) typically make the best shade trees.